[ Updated January 5, 2019 ]

 Class attendance and participation

 There will be weekly quizzes on the assigned reading.
 Quizzes are in Canvas and are open-book.
-On the Course Schedule page, the readings covered on that week’s quiz are listed under the same week as the quiz.
-Deadlines: In Canvas.
+Details about what is covered on that week’s quiz are listed in Canvas, along with exact deadlines.

 The formula: Your total quiz points / Total possible quiz points * 20 = 20 percent of your course grade

-Assignments are listed and LINKED on the Course Schedule page.
-Exact deadlines: In Canvas.
+Assignments are listed in Canvas, along with exact deadlines.
 For many of the assignments, students will begin the work during class.
 Students will likely need to work on all assignments outside class to complete them.
 All students are encouraged to meet with the instructor and/or one another for help with the week’s assignment.
 Students are encouraged to help one another on assignments but NOT to give solutions to others.

 The formula: Your total assignment points / Total possible assignment points * 50 = 50 percent of your course grade

-Twice during the semester, each student will be responsible for presenting an interesting Web app or website that uses back-end technologies.
-The student is responsible for finding and “deconstructing” the app/site and telling the class what is interesting, admirable, especially cool, etc. The purpose of the presentation is to inspire the class and show how current Web technologies and techniques are used.
+Once during the semester, each student will be responsible for presenting an interesting web app or website that uses back-end technologies.
+The student is responsible for finding and “deconstructing” the app/site and telling the class what is interesting, admirable, especially cool, etc. The purpose of the presentation is to inspire the class and show how current web technologies and techniques are used.
 Students are encouraged not only to view source but also to find a “how we made this” article about the app/site.
 Students might also contact the makers of the app/site and interview them.